rl1987/trickster.dev/tricksterblog/content/post/dont-jsfuck-with-me-part-2.md

 This was shown to undo a lot, but not all of the obfuscation.
-What we still have to do is to deal with certain API and runtime hacks that JSFuck leverages to obfuscate some of the characters that are not covered just by abusing type coercion and atomic components of JS (string indexing, logical/arithmetic operations).
+What we still have to do is to deal with certain API and runtime hacks that JSFuck leverages to obfuscate some of the characters that are not covered just by abusing type coercion and atomic components of JS (string and array indexing, logical/arithmetic operations).

 Suppose we want to encode a `{` character with JSFuck.
 Putting this into